 The course is split 70:30 between theory and practical.
 There will be one 2 hour exam and two 1 hour exams, all with synoptic elements.
 There is also a non-exam assessment carried out on one practical activity and an oral response involving evaluation and analysis of performance.

 What are the entry requirements?

-GCSE grade B or above in Science and grade B or above in PE (if taken).
-A keen interest and willingness to work in depth in all areas of the subject, both written and practical.
-Expertise in at least one sport would be an advantage and students will be expected to extend their knowledge by coaching or playing at club level.
+Judgements are made on an individual basis regarding students not achieving these grades.
+A keen interest and willingness to work in depth in all areas of the subject, both written and practical are required.
+Students will be expected to have expertise in at least two sports and be prepared to extend their knowledge by coaching or playing at club level.

 What could you do after completing the course?

 PE, along with the other sciences has become a much needed qualification for those wishing to pursue a career in teaching, coaching, the leisure industry, recreation management, the health and fitness industry, sports medicine, and physiotherapy.